-Flower remedies, also called flower essences, are herbal infusions, made from the flowering part of wild plants, bushes or trees, which address emotional and mental aspects of wellness.
+Flower remedies, also called flower essences, are infusions made from the flowering part of wild plants, bushes or trees, which can help us to balance our emotional state.
 This method of treatment was discovered in the 1930′s by Dr. Edward Bach, a renowned British physician and bacteriologist.
 Not to be confused with aromatherapy or essential oils, flower remedies are scentless and are taken internally in the form of liquid drops under the tongue.

 How do flower remedies work?

 Flower remedies are considered “vibrational” medicine, as they are very dilute and work on the subtle, bioenergetic field.
 Rather than suppressing negative emotions or symptoms (as we are accustomed to in conventional medicine), the remedies work by stimulating in us the positive feelings we need to overcome a negative emotional state.

 How should I pick a formula that is right for me?
 I only have some of the symptoms listed.

 Pick the one that most relates to your feelings and emotional state overall, at the moment.
 If some of the symptoms listed do not pertain to you, the formula will still be effective in treating the symptoms you do have.
 An inappropriate remedy will not hurt or cause adverse reaction.

 Can I take more than one formula at a time?

 I don’t recommend taking more than one formula at a time, as it lessens their effectiveness, but it is fine to change formulas and then go back to your regular one, i.e. if you are taking Wallflower but you have a lot of work coming up and need some motivation, stop taking the Wallflower and take My Personal Assistant.
 Once your workload has lessened, you can then go back to taking your Wallflower.
 The benefits obtained from your normal formula will not be lost if you switch temporarily.
 (First Aid Kit is the exception to this rule and may be taken alongside your normal formula as needed).